Best PS4 apps: essential PS4 apps you need to download

 The best apps on PlayStation 4

-Sony has positioned the PS4 as the ultimate gaming machine, but it's a pretty great device for video and music, too.
-While it might not be as rich with apps as the Xbox One may offer a few more apps, but there are plenty of great options for non-gaming entertainment on Sony's popular console, and all of the major apps are available.
+Sure, the Xbox One may offer a few more apps, but there are plenty of great options for non-gaming entertainment on Sony's popular console, and all of the major apps are available.

-With dozens of apps to choose from and many having additional subscription fees, finding the right PS4 apps can be daunting.
-This is why we've created the TechRadar guide to the best PS4 apps available right now.
+With dozens of apps to choose from, and many having additional subscription fees, finding the right PS4 apps can be daunting.
+This is why we've created this handy guide to the best PS4 apps available right now.
 We're constantly updating this list to offer you the best choices around.

-In fact, Netflix has grown to the point where it has now produces its own content, including comedy specials from top performers, and award-winning programs like House of Cards.
+In fact, Netflix has grown to the point where it has now produces its own content, including comedy specials from top performers, and award-winning programs like Stranger Things.
 It's a must-have on any system, so grab it for your PS4.

 Remember back in the day when Amazon was just a really big online bookstore?
 It's grown considerably since and currently has a selection of digital movie purchases and rentals second only to iTunes.
 Beyond that, Amazon also has a pretty large selection of movies and TV shows that can be watched at any time and at any pace with an Amazon Instant subscription.

 What's it cost?
-A subscription to Amazon Prime, required for access to Amazon Prime Instant Video on PS4, will run you $99/£79 per year.
+A subscription to Amazon Prime, required for access to Amazon Prime Video on PS4, will run you $119/£79 per year.
 However, even without the Amazon Prime membership, you can still rent or buy digital copies of your favorite shows and movies, which varies in price.

 Chances are you've paid for content before.
 Whether it's a DVD, a VHS or a digital copy, somewhere down the line you've picked up your favorite films for keeps.
 What Plex does is let you take the digital copies of those films stored on your computer and stream them to almost any device under the sun via the Plex Media Server.